 Enterprise Reconstruction for M&A

-Start with Reconstruction Cost →Most due diligence measures inventory.
+See It In Action: Acquisition Replay →Most due diligence measures inventory.
 Acquisition Recon measures dependencies, propagation, and hidden value — the three things that determine whether an integration succeeds.

-The seven tools — run in sequence
+The nine tools — run in sequence

 01Reconstruction Cost